richardlaugesen/hurst/README.md

 ## Functionality

-Basic functionality have been implemented:
+Some core functionality has been implemented:

 - Hydrologic models
 - Calibration